-- 1. One or more examiners per unit of study are appointed by the EB upon recommendation by the programme board, at least two weeks before the start of the course.
+- For each study unit, one or more examiners per unit of study are appointed by the EB upon recommendation by the programme board, at least two weeks before the start of the course.
 The programme board is responsible for delivering relevant information about the examiners to be appointed in a timely fashion. - 2.
-In case of an urgent appointment during the academic year, the programme board delivers a short letter to motivate: - a. the necessity of the appointment; - b. the examiners expertise. - 3.
-For each study unit an examiner is appointed.
-If the study unit consists of several tests, examiners might be appointed for each part of the study unit.
-However, in the latter case there is also an examiner who is responsible for the overall study unit.
+In case of an urgent appointment during the academic year, the programme board delivers a short letter to motivate: - a. the necessity of the appointment; - b. the examiners expertise.